 Seeing the Present

 My journey with cancer changed me.
 I am now a better, more compassionate person.
-I am a calmer, more laid back person who is not so driven by the future.
+I’m calmer, and a more laid back person who is not so driven by the future.
 I am driven by the present.
 When you stop focusing on the future, you start to see the present.
 And the present can sparkle!
 So for now, try to get some sleep.
 Close your computer.
 Light a nice indica joint and try to shut your brain off.
 A good night sleep will help you face the next step in your cancer journey.

 Need a joint?
 Stop by Torrey Holistics- San Diego’s finest legal marijuana dispensary!